Azure/Oracle-Workloads-for-Azure/levelup-oracle-on-iaas/lab4/scenarios.md

 ## Display the configuration again, to verify status of Primary and Secondary

 In the DGMGRL session in observer, test the configuration.
 The old Primary is automatically reinstated as StandBy, due to FSFO.
+It may take 30-60 seconds for reinstatement.

 ```powershell
 DGMGRL> show configuration ;